jamais-vu/insert-date/README.md

 # insert-date

-Sublime Text 3 plugin to insert the current local date or time at the location of the first cursor.
-This will replace any selected text.
-At the moment there is only a Windows default keymap.
+A Sublime Text 3 plugin to insert the current local date or time.

 ## Installation
 Locate your Sublime Text folder and clone this repository to